MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

   - The solution MUST minimize its impact on the source system.
 - Financial users SHOULD have the ability to view data as "it was" at any given point in time.
 - The initial use case targets analytical and management reporting, with the ability to self-serve.
 This solution design SHOULD also serve as the foundation to build an enterprise data science capability upon.
 - The data is classified "Company Confidential," so the solution MUST have effective security controls and monitoring to both the components and data accessed/used.
+    - All data should be secured with strong encryption at rest and in transit.
 - Contoso has an enterprise data model that the finance data is a subset of.
 The key data elements MUST be cleansed, modeled, and conformed to the various reporting hierarchies before being served for reporting.
 - Ingested source data that isn’t currently mapped to the enterprise model MUST be retained and made available for future analysis and use cases.
 - The Solution MUST be updated daily, based on source feeds availability with elastic compute optionality targeting sub-90 minutes for an end-to-end solution update.